unrealwork/axibase-collector/job-generic.md

 ...
 ```

-The job may include multiple configurations, for example a JDBC job may be configured to execute multiple SQL queries.
+The job may include multiple configurations.
+For example, a JDBC job may be configured to execute multiple SQL queries.

 ![](job-properties.png)

 ## Cloning Jobs

-You can create the exact copy of the job by clicking Clone. <br>
+You can create the exact copy of the job by clicking 'Clone'.

 The copied job will have the same name as the original job but with the '-cloned' postfix.

 By default, cloned jobs are disabled.

 You can change the necessary settings and enable the job by selecting the Enabled check box.

-Cloned job has its own primary key and can run concurrently with the original job.
+A cloned job has its own primary key and can run concurrently with the original job.